A new approach to strength training for runners

 Law of action-reaction – Isaac Newton.

-These exercises represent IHP’s eclectic training approach to improving running performance.
+These exercises represent Fitness Redefined’s (FR) eclectic training approach to improving running performance.

 The above exercises provide single leg power, stability and balance.
 They also train the core of the body to generate a better pulling action.
 What does this all mean?
 It means an increase in core strength and a longer, more efficient stride length!

-For more information on how to become a stronger runner, run injury free or just get in better shape, please call To the MAX Training Systems at 561-926-0208 for a consultation with one of our Performance Coaches or e-mail Gary at www.tothemaxfit.com.
+For more information on how to become a stronger runner, run injury free or just get in better shape, please call FR Endurance at 561-926-0208 for a consultation with one of our Performance Coaches or e-mail Gary at firstname.lastname@example.org.

 Gary Lavin received his Bachelor Degree in Exercise Science and Wellness from Florida Atlantic University.
 Gary is a member, a CPT and a CSCS with the NSCA.
 He is also a USA Triathlon level II coach, a USA Cycling Level III Coach, a USATF level I Coach, as well as a USAW Club Coach.
-Currently, Gary is Director and CEO of “To the MAX Training Systems” (TTMTS).
-TTMTS is performance enhancement and consulting company dedicated to overall fitness but specializing in endurance sports.
+Currently, Gary is Director of “FR Endurance”.
+FR Endurance is a performance enhancement and consulting company dedicated to overall fitness but specializing in endurance sports.